 NOTE: Georgia Tech (Tech) does not have a certification program and is not a Georgia educator preparation program provider.
-Pre-Teaching at Georgia Tech provides many opportunities to explore teaching before graduating or when considering a career change as an alumnus/a.
-Information on this website regarding certification is a resource for becoming a teacher in Georgia and no other state.
-Consult the Georgia Professional Standards Commission (GPSC for full details related to your situation and certification.
+Pre-Teaching at Georgia Tech connects students and alumni to opportunities to explore teaching before graduating or when considering a career change.
+Information regarding certification on this page is specific to Georgia.
+Each state has its own set of certification requirements.
+Consult the Georgia Professional Standards Commission (GPSC) for full details related to your situation and certification in Georgia.

 What types of traditional routes are there?